Emmanuel Unaka

 Emmanuel Unaka is a Nigerian former footballer who is last known to have plied his trade with Clementi Khalsa of the Singaporean S.League in 2001.

 Singapore

-For uttering racial pejoratives at each other during a game, Unaka and Singaporean striker Toh Choon Ming were brought before the S.League Disciplinary Committee in August 2001, each getting a four-match ban and fined 29000 Singaporean dollars.
+For uttering racial pejoratives at each other during a game, Unaka and Singaporean striker Toh Choon Ming were brought before the S.League Disciplinary Committee in August 2001, each getting a four-match ban and a 29,000 Singaporean dollars fine.